defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 It is time to switch to windows.

-Copy the shellcode to your `Desktop\frostbyte-main` folder on the windows machine.
+Copy the shellcode to your `Desktop\frostbyte-main` folder on the Windows machine.